WHAT IS IT?

-There is only so much a great skin care routine can do.
-You can use the best products on the market, and still feel dissatisfied with their affect on your appearance.
+There is only so much a great skincare routine can do.
+You can use the best products on the market, and still feel dissatisfied with their effect on your appearance.
 The loss of collagen and volume, repetitive facial movements, gravity and sun exposure work against your face’s natural shape and youthful look.

 That’s where dermal fillers come in.
-Dermal fillers are different than Botox/Dysport injections.
-Both help improve the appearance of wrinkles and give your face a more youthful, relaxed look, but fillers are designed to plump and smooth — not prevent the muscles from contracting — and are used around the nose to the mouth, lips, cheeks.
+Dermal fillers are different from Botox/Dysport injections.
+Both help improve the appearance of wrinkles and give your face a more youthful, relaxed look, but fillers are designed to plump and smooth — not prevent the muscles from contracting.

 - Under the eyes